yeeplugin/WooCommerce-PWA-POS/README.md

-# YeePOS - High Performance Cloud POS for WooCommerce
+# YeePOS - PWA Point of Sale for WooCommerce

 YeePOS is a modern, high-performance Cloud Point of Sale (POS) system built specifically for WooCommerce.
 It transforms your store into a powerful retail station with a stunning UI, offline capabilities, and deep WooCommerce integration.